shaj482/starter-hugo-academic/content/publication/“don’t-keep-mum”-critical-approaches-to-the-narratives-of-women-intelligence-professionals/index.md

 ---
-title: "“Don’t keep mum”: critical approaches to the narratives of women intelligence professionals"
+title: "“Don’t keep mum”: Critical approaches to the narratives of women intelligence professionals"
 publication_types:
   - "2"
-authors: []
+authors:
+  - admin
 doi: 10.1080/02684527.2021.1893077
 publication: Intelligence and National Security
 abstract: Drawing upon a rise of women’s publicly shared narratives in the UK